mdjakovic0920/ado-database/.github/ISSUE_TEMPLATE/ado-submission.md

 Make sure you have the following in your PR:

 1. Clear and neat ReadMe file that includes a summary of the ADO and documentation on how to use it
-2. ADO should contain unit tests (That pass) for all messages in the contract
+2. ADO should contain unit tests.
+Testing should cover both positive and negative testing with 90% coverage.
+Any additional testing (on-chain or other) is also encouraged but not required.
 3. ADO should contain an updated schema file ([Schema generation crate](https://crates.io/crates/cosmwasm-schema))

+## Usage Guide

+Provide a full exmample of the ADO usage.
+Include the messages called and the JSON used to call these messages.